 Daniel Dunbar, a licensed P.E. in the State of New York, has been associated with EnSys since 1984.
-He has over thirty years of experience in the petroleum and related industries with particular expertise in petroleum technology and economics, oil and gas production, electric utilities and computer-based simulation.
+He has over forty years of experience in the petroleum and related industries with particular expertise in petroleum technology and economics, oil and gas production, electric utilities and computer-based simulation.

 Mr. Dunbar has been the mainstay of EnSys’ extensive petroleum refining technology and fuels properties work since the mid 1980s.
 He has also played a central role in the creation and progressive enhancement of EnSys’ WORLD modeling system.
 He has received national awards for his innovations in developing refinery simulation models focused on the technology and economics of jet fuel production.